-Abraxane ® is a chemotherapy drug used to treat breast cancer that has spread to other parts of the body.
-It may also be used to treat other types of cancer as part of a research trial.
+Abraxane is also used to treat a type of lung cancer called non-small cell lung cancer (NSCLC).
+It may be used to treat other types of cancer as part of a research trial.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
-If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
+If your blood results are all right on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.
-Your nurse will give you anti-sickness drugs and sometimes a steroid as an injection into a vein.
+Your nurse will give you anti-sickness drugs, and sometimes a steroid, as an injection into a vein.
 They will give you the drugs and chemotherapy through one of the following:

 a fine tube that goes under the skin of your chest and into a vein close by (central line)